Recursive Rules with Aggregation: A Simple Unified Semantics: Experiments

-Many other different semantics, some focused on restricted classes or issues, have been studied.
-For example, the survey by Ramakrishnan and Ullman~\cite{RamUll95survey} discusses some different semantics, optimization methods, and uses of recursive rules with aggregation in earlier projects.
-Ross and Sagiv~\cite{ross1992monotonic} studies monotonic aggregation but not general aggregation.
-Beeri et al.~\cite{beeri1992valid} presents the valid model semantics for logic programs with negation, set expressions, and grouping.
-Sudarshan et al.~\cite{sudarshan1993extending} extends the valid model semantics for aggregation, gives semantics for more programs than Van Gelder~\cite{van92agg}, and subsumes a class of programs in Ganguly et al.~\cite{ganguly1991minimum}, but it is only a 3-valued semantics.
-Hella et al.~\cite{hella1999logics,hella2001logics} study expressiveness of aggregation operators but without recursion.
-Pelov et al.~\cite{pelov2007well} formally studies and compares different semantics for aggregation, specially in terms of precision.
+Many other different semantics have been studied, all focused on restricted classes or issues.
+The survey by Ramakrishnan and Ullman~\cite{RamUll95survey} discusses some different semantics, optimization methods, and uses of recursive rules with aggregation in earlier projects.
+Ross and Sagiv~\cite{ross1997monotonic} studies monotonic aggregation but not general aggregation.
+Beeri et al.\,\cite{beeri1992valid} presents the valid model semantics for logic programs with negation, set expressions, and grouping, but not aggregation.
+Sudarshan et al.\,\cite{sudarshan1993extending} extends the valid model semantics for aggregation, gives semantics for more programs than Van Gelder~\cite{van92agg}, and subsumes a class of programs in Ganguly et al.\,\cite{ganguly1991minimum}, but it is only a 3-valued semantics.
+Hella et al.\,\cite{hella1999logics,hella2001logics} study expressiveness of aggregation operators but without recursion.
+Liu et al.\,\cite{liu2010} give a semantics for logic programs with abstract constraints, which can represent aggregates, and show that, for positive programs, it agrees with one of Pelov et al.'s semantics~\cite{pelov2007well}.
+A number of other works have followed Gelfond and Zhang's line of study for ASP~\cite{cabalar2018functional,cabalar2019gelfond,gelfond2019vicious}.

-Gelfond and Zhang~\cite{gelfond2002representing,gelfond2014vicious,zhang2016characterization,gelfond2017vicious,gelfond2018vicious,gelfond2019vicious} study the challenges and solutions for aggregation in recursion extensively, in an effort to establish the desired semantics for aggregation that corresponds to SMS, a set of 2-valued models.
-This resulted in changes from earlier semantics by Gelfond~\cite{gelfond2002representing}, essentially to capture an implicit closed-world assumption.
-Their most recent work~\cite{gelfond2019vicious} systematically presents dozens of definitions and propositions and discusses dozen of examples.
-A number of other works have followed their line of study for answer set programming (ASP)~\cite{cabalar2018functional,cabalar2019gelfond,gelfond2019vicious}.